Skaftafell 3-Hours Glacier Hike

 Join us for this glacier walk tour, Iceland's most popular outdoor activities, into the magnificent ice-world of Vatnajökull, the largest glacier in Europe.
-Your certified glacier guide will introduce you to the basics of glacier hiking while you witness stunning scenery and astonishing ice formations as far as the eye can see... and, you'll get a chance to follow the steps of Game of Thrones into frozen adventures!
+Your certified glacier guide will show you stunning scenery and astonishing ice formations

-✓ Views of Ice Formations, ✓ Small Group Experience, ✓ Hike on Vatnajokull, Europe’s Largest Glacier, ✓ A taste of pure glacial water, … and more
+✓ Views of ic✓ Views of Ice Formations ✓ Small group experience ✓ Hike on Vatnajökull glacier ✓ A taste of pure glacier water

 Are you ready for the adventure?

-You will stay 60 to 90 minutes on the ice itself and see ice formations such as crevasses, deep cracks in the surface of the glacier, and so called moulins, often vertical shafts in the ice which are formed by melting water finding it’s way into fissures and cracks.
+Falljökull is a glacier outlet from Vatnajökull and its name translates to “The falling glacier”.
+The further you get, the more it will blow your mind with the ice formations in the area such as crevasses, deep cracks in the surface of the glacier, and so called moulins, often vertical shafts in the ice which are formed by melting water finding it’s way into fissures and cracks.
 In the wintertime, it is often possible to peek into small ice tunnels and capture the beautiful blue heart of the ice.

 ✓ Certified Glacier Guide